alinzg/strong-password-validating/README.md

 ## &nbsp;

-That's it another things are just about styling and details.
+That's it other things are just about styling and details.